 - Freeze interest and charges if you make repayments under a reasonable repayment plan or after a maximum of 60 days of non-payment.

-- Tell you about free and independent debt counselling organisations who can also help you.
-For Example:
+- Tell you about free and independent debt counseling organisations who can also help you.
+For example:

 To find your local office, look in your phone book.

 If You Want to Make a Complaint, We Will: